bparanj/crystal/electronics/book/newton.md

 A newton (N) is a unit of force, and it can be visualized using simple, physical examples of pushing or pulling objects.

-Here are a few ways to picture it:
+PENDING

+Picky only one example from below and summarize it in concise way.

 1. **Lifting an Apple**:
    - A force of about 1 newton is roughly what you need to hold a small apple (weighing about 100 grams) in your hand against the pull of Earth's gravity.
 If you imagine lifting that apple, you're applying approximately 1 newton of upward force.